sparklingdataocean/gh-pages/_posts/2017-09-28-word2vec2graphPageRank.markdown

 ---

 <p><h3>Word2Vec2Graph Model - Page Rank</h3>

-In the previous post we explained how to build Word2Vec2Graph model as combination of Word2vec model and Graph engine in Spark.
+In the previous post we explained
-Spark GraphFrames library has many interesting functions.
-In this post we will look at Page Rank for Word2Vec2Graph.
+<i><a href="https://sparklingdataocean.github.io/gh-pages/2017/09/17/word2vec2graph/">how to build Word2Vec2Graph model </a></i>.
+The Word2Vec2Graph model was built based on a small Stress Data File - text file about stress that we extracted from Wikipedia.
+We used words from Stress Data File as vertices and Word2Vec model cosine similarity as edge weights.
+The Word2Vec model was trained on the corpus of combined News data and Wiki data.
+The Word2Vec2Graph model was built as a combination of Word2vec model and Spark GraphFrames library that has many interesting functions.
+In this post we will look at Page Rank function.
 </p>

-<p>We will use the Word2Vec2Graph model based on a small Stress Data File - text file about stress that we extracted from Wikipedia.
-We used word from Stress Data File as vertices and Word2Vec model cosine similarity as edge weights.
-The Word2Vec model was trained on the corpus of combined News data and Wiki data.</p>

 <p><h3>Get Data from Data Storage</h3>
 Read word to word Stress Data File combinations with Word2Vec cosine similarities: </p>